Carolyn McCarthy: Electoral history

 Third-party candidates omitted, so percentages may not add up to 100%.

-Personal life
+Illness and death

-McCarthy announced on June 3, 2013, that she has a treatable form of lung cancer.
-On November 8, 2013, it was reported that McCarthy, who had smoked cigarettes for 40 years, was suing more than 70 companies claiming that she had developed lung cancer from asbestos.
-Her father and brother, whose clothes she washed, worked with asbestos.
-This was challenged by New York Times columnist Joe Nocera, who claimed McCarthy was part of a growing trend of cigarette smokers suing companies that once used asbestos, citing her nearly lifelong "pack-a-day" habit as evidence that she was knowingly bringing a bogus case and partaking in a widespread "asbestos scam".
+McCarthy announced on June 3, 2013, that she had a treatable form of lung cancer.
+Though a heavy smoker for some forty years, she publicly attributed her cancer to asbestos, and in November 2013, she announced she would sue more than 70 companies that she blamed for asbestos exposure.
+She said that her father and brother, whose clothes she washed, worked with asbestos.
+The lawsuit was criticized by New York Times columnist Joe Nocera, who claimed McCarthy was part of a growing trend of cigarette smokers suing companies that once used asbestos, citing her nearly lifelong "pack-a-day" habit as evidence that she was knowingly bringing a bogus case and partaking in a widespread "asbestos scam".

+McCarthy, who moved to Fort Myers, Florida after leaving Congress, died at home on June 26, 2025, at the age of 81.

+Recognition

+In January 2025, President Joe Biden named McCarthy as a recipient of the Presidential Citizens Medal, along with nineteen others.